fontforge/fontforge/doc/sphinx/faq.rst

 .. _faq.disabled-build-menu:

 **Why is** ::menuselection:`Element --> Build` **disabled (or gray)?**
-   When you click on a glymph such as cacute (ć) and you would like to build this glymp by using the :menuselection:`Element --> Build --> Build Composite Glymph` you must have two things: the letter c and the '.
+   When you click on a glyph such as cacute (ć) and you would like to build this glyph by using the :menuselection:`Element --> Build --> Build Accented Glyph` you must have two things: the letter c and the '.
 More specifically: you would need to have **COMBINING ACUTE ACCENT** (and not just **MODIFIER LETTER ACUTE ACCENT**).
-   You can find the modifier glymps in the section with the circles.
+   You can find the modifier glyph in the section with the circles.
 When both are present you the option will become active.

    How can you know what the requirements are for the glyph?